spencertipping/tau/doc/pi.md

 ### Polymorphic values
-Each π value is either a η or a γ.
-Pretty straightforward.
+Each π value is either a η or a Γ. Pretty straightforward.

 ### Program structure